 Buru, one of the main islands of the Moluccas and the third largest after Halmahera and Seram, is about 81 miles from east to west and 56 miles from north to south.
 It’s nonvolcanic but mountainous, and Mount Kapalatmada, at about 8,000 feet, is the highest point.
 Primary forest still covers much of the island, especially in the highlands, but logging and land clearance for farmland has affected much of the lowlands.
 The attractive Danau (Lake) Rana is located in the center of the island at the cool altitude of 2,500 feet.
 Night on the ferry.

 Day 3: We’ll pull into Namlea, Buru’s capital, early and drive about two hours along the north coast to our accommodation in Waspait, our home base during our exploration of the island.
 The accommodation is relatively comfortable by Buru standards and nicely located by the seaside.
 Brown Boobies, Lesser Frigatebirds, and Great Crested Terns are among the seabirds that can be seen along the shoreline outside our rooms.
-After lunch we’ll spend spend the afternoon getting our first endemics under our belts.
-We’ll search some nearby lowland forest for some our target birds, which include Black-tipped Monarch, Brown Cuckoo-Dove, Superb Fruit-Dove, Moluccan Cuckoo, Moustached Treeswift, Pale Cicadabird (a Moluccan endemic), White-naped Monarch, Slaty Flycatcher, Drab Whistler (endemic to the Moluccas and Sula), and the regional endemic Black-breasted Sunbird (a highly distinctive split from Olive-backed).
+After lunch we’ll spend the afternoon getting our first endemics under our belts.
+We’ll search some nearby lowland forest for some our target birds, which include Black-tipped Monarch, Amboyna Cuckoo-Dove, Superb Fruit-Dove, Moluccan Cuckoo, Moustached Treeswift, Pale Cicadabird (a Moluccan endemic), White-naped Monarch, Moluccan Flycatcher, Drab Whistler (endemic to the Moluccas and Sula), and the regional endemic South Moluccan Sunbird (a highly distinctive split from Olive-backed).
 Even widespread birds such as Golden-headed Cisticola, with its distinctive vocalizations, will be of interest, as many of these local races are potential splits.
 Night in Waspait.

 Days 4–7: Very few birdwatchers have visited this lovely island, and around 20 endemics await us.
-During our explorations we’ll try to see as many of these as possible—birds such as Buru White-eye, Buru Drongo, Buru (or Black-faced) Friarbird, Buru Flowerpecker, Buru Golden Bulbul, Buru Green-Pigeon, Buru (or Spectacled) Imperial-Pigeon, Buru Mountain Pigeon, Wakolo Myzomela, and we have just a chance of seeing the rare endemic Blue-fronted Lorikeet, which had not been positively identified for many years, despite several surveys undertaken on Buru, until two birds were photographed in November 2014.
+During our explorations we’ll try to see as many of these as possible—birds such as Buru White-eye, Buru Drongo, Buru Friarbird, Buru Flowerpecker, Buru Golden Bulbul, Buru Green-Pigeon, Buru (or Spectacled) Imperial-Pigeon, Buru Mountain Pigeon, Wakolo Myzomela, and we have just a chance of seeing the rare endemic Blue-fronted Lorikeet, which had not been positively identified for many years, despite several surveys undertaken on Buru, until two birds were photographed in November 2014.

 Using four-wheel drive vehicles, we’ll explore the very rough Wamlana logging road up to about 4,300 feet in elevation.
 Here we’ll search for Buru Cuckoo-shrike, Buru Bush-Warbler, Buru Leaf-Warbler, Tawny-backed Fantail, Buru Oriole, the more difficult Streak-breasted Jungle-Flycatcher (a regional endemic), the highly vocal Buru Racket-tail, Moluccan Red Lory (endemic to the southern Moluccas), and Red-breasted Pygmy-Parrot.
 We’ll also look for Buru Honeyeater and other more difficult targets such as Black-lored Parrot, the rare Buru Thrush, and Madanga (formerly known as Rufous-throated Dark-eye).
 We’ll mostly be birding at the relatively cool elevations above 4,000 feet.